Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Introduction

-Two-dimensional (2D) spin models with continuous SO(3) symmetry on the other hand cannot develop long-range magnetic order at $T>0$ due to the Hohenberg-Mermin-Wagner theorem~\cite{Hohenberg1967, Mermin1966}.
+Two-dimensional (2D) spin models with continuous SO(3) symmetry, on the other hand, cannot develop long-range magnetic order at $T>0$ due to the Hohenberg-Mermin-Wagner theorem~\cite{Hohenberg1967, Mermin1966}.
 However, since discrete lattice symmetries \emph{can} be broken at finite temperatures, Potts universality can still occur via ordering of a composite magnetic order parameter that preserves SO(3) but breaks a lattice symmetry.
-Phase transitions driven by vestigial order parameters that survive partial melting of a primary order have been widely studied in magnetic, charge density wave and superconducting systems~\cite{Chandra1990, Fradkin2010, Fernandes2019}.
-Emergent $\mathbb{Z}_3$ Potts order was previously found in fully antiferromagnetic SO(3)-invariant spin models on the honeycomb, kagome and triangular lattice \cite{Mulder2010, Li2022, Little2020, Haley2020}, and it was also reported in coupled clock models~\cite{drouin-touchetteEmergentPottsOrder2022}, cold atomic gases~\cite{jinEvidencePottsNematicSuperfluidity2021}, twisted bilayer graphene~\cite{fernandesNematicityTwistRotational2020,caoNematicityCompetingOrders2021} and other unconventional superconductors~\cite{Hecker2018, Cho2020,nieChargedensitywavedrivenElectronicNematicity2022}.
-Here, we show that it also emerges in SO(3) symmetric magnets with mixed ferro- and antiferromagnetic interactions defined on various stacked lattice designs.
+This leads to the intriguing situation that the appearance of long-range discrete order is driven by fluctuations of an underlying continuous degree of freedom.
+Phase transitions involving vestigial order parameters that survive partial melting of a primary order have been widely studied in magnetic, charge density wave and superconducting systems~\cite{Chandra1990, Babaev2004, Fradkin2010, Svistunov2015, Fernandes2019}, offering a natural explanation for the complexity of phase diagrams based on symmetry alone.
+Emergent $\mathbb{Z}_3$ Potts order was previously found in fully antiferromagnetic SO(3)-invariant spin models on the honeycomb, kagome and triangular lattice \cite{Mulder2010, Li2022, Little2020, Haley2020}, and it was also reported in coupled clock models~\cite{drouin-touchetteEmergentPottsOrder2022}, cold atomic gases~\cite{Jin2021}, twisted bilayer graphene~\cite{Fernandes2020,caoNematicityCompetingOrders2021} and other unconventional superconductors~\cite{Hecker2018, Cho2020,nieChargedensitywavedrivenElectronicNematicity2022, Hecker2022}.
+Here, we show that it also emerges in SO(3) symmetric magnets with \emph{mixed} ferro- and antiferromagnetic interactions defined on various stacked lattice designs.
 Our work thus largely extends the material space for the experimental realizations of this phenomenon.